SHARE

 In Conclusion

 If you’re lucky enough to travel to Japan, I think you should make room in your schedule to book a stay at a ryokan.
-It’s a unique way to experience traditional Japanese rituals, enjoy the quiet beauty of Japanese architecture, and immerse yourself in everything that makes the Japanese culture so rich and unique.
-I dream of the day I get to go back—until then, I’ll keep on looking at my pictures and try to evoke some of the serenity I found at Seryo right here at home.
+It’s a unique way to experience traditional Japanese rituals, enjoy the quiet beauty of Japanese architecture, and immerse yourself in everything that makes Japanese culture so rich and unique.
+I dream of the day I get to go back—until then, I’ll keep looking at my pictures and try to evoke some of the serenity I found at Seryo right here at home.

 The garden of Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com